igniterealtime/openfire-ofmeet-plugin/README.md

 Installation
 ------------
-Install the offocus and ofmeet plugins into your Openfire instance.
+Install the ofmeet plugins into your Openfire instance.

 Build instructions
 ------------------